aikonbrasil/CarND-Advanced-Lane-Lines/README.md

 To demonstrate this step, I used the arrays `imgpoints` and `objpoints` obtained in the Camera Calibration step.
 I also reuse the function `cal_undistort`.
 This step could be identified in between lines 78 and 87 in the file called `main.py`.
 The result of one of the test images looks like this one:
 ![alt text][image1_undistort]

 Specifically focusing on the image edge, in which the effect of the distortion is more evident.
 ![alt text][image2_undistort]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used created some binaries images based Sobel X gradient , Sobel Y gradient , Magnitude gradient, Gradient direction (using the `arctan2` function), Threshold color on S Channel from HLS color space (Channel L and S used in this case), and combinations of the techniques described before.
+After try many combinations, the best choose was the combined binary of Threshold channel S color binary + Sobel X gradient binary.
+The code used to apply the threshold techniques could be localized since the line 96 until 168 in `main.py`.

+In the following image is easily to distinguish three differente images, the first one is the original figure that was previousbly undistorted, Over this image were applied the Threshold techniques.
+In the Color Binary is possible to identify the threshold contribution of three differente binary images (Red for Magnitude gradient, Sobel x gradient, and the S color space).
+The Binary result shows the final result of applying techniques described before.

-![alt text][image3]
+![alt text][image1_threshold]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.